If you don't find the information you need, please contact us at [email protected]

 The TOEFL, MELAB, or IELTS is generally required of all applicants whose native language is not English, regardless of U.S. citizenship status.
 Applicants who have completed at least 16 semester credits (within the past 24 months) in residence as a full-time student at a recognized institution of higher learning in the United States or another English-speaking country before entering the University of Minnesota do not need to submit scores.
 However, you may be required to have your English proficiency tested before you enroll, especially if you want to be a teaching assistant.

-Visit the Graduate School for more information on English Language Proficiency Assessment Tests.
+Visit the Graduate School for more information on English Language Proficiency Options.

 What are the characteristics of students admitted to the Applied Economics Graduate Program?